Scouting in Puerto Rico: Ideals

-Puerto Rico is the one of the few councils of the Boy Scouts of America organization that uses Spanish as its main language for all programs, including the Scout Promise and Law.
+Puerto Rico is one of the few councils of the Scouting America organization that uses Spanish as its main language for all programs, including the Scout Promise and Law.

 Scout Promise

 English: On my honor, I will do my best, to do my duty, to God and my country, and to obey the Scout Law, to help other people at all times, to keep myself physically strong, mentally awake, and morally straight.

 Spanish: Por mi honor, prometo hacer todo lo posible, para cumplir con mis deberes para con Dios y mi patria, obedecer la Ley del escucha, ayudar a mis semejantes en toda ocasión, mantenerme físicamente fuerte, mentalmente alerta y moralmente recto.

 Scout Law

 A Scout is: – Un Escucha es: